fedefpaz/fedefpaz/README.md

 <h1>Hi, I'm Federico Paz! 👋🏼</h1>

 <p>I'm a System Engineering student at the Universidad Tecnológica Nacional.
 I've completed the first track of the Certified Tech Developer Course created jointly by Mercado Libre, Globant and Digital House.
-Now I'm doing the second track, specialized in Back-end.
+Now I'm doing the second track, specialized in Back-end.</p>
-I look forward getting continuous training and finding a job that allows me to grow at the same time.</p>
+<p>I look forward getting continuous training and finding a job that allows me to grow at the same time.</p>

 <h2>Skills 🕶</h2>